zack466/SRCNN-MOE/README.md

 Research by Zachary Huang.

-This is meant as a record for the code; it was not made with user-friendliness in mind, so I would not recommend trying to run any of this code.
+This is meant as a record for the code; it was not written to be run on any system other than mine, so I would not recommend trying to run any of it.